 These changes can help protect customers and provide additional convenience.

 Other Resources For Small Business

-With national, state, and local governments scrambling to help small businesses make their way through this challenging time, it’s important to stay on top of current guidelines.
-The U.S. Centers for Disease Control and Prevention (CDC) offers direct information on any changes or health updates.
+With national, state, and local governments working to help small businesses make their way through this time, it’s important to stay on top of current guidelines.
+The U.S. Centers for Disease Control and Prevention (CDC) offers the most current information on any changes or health updates.
 It should be your go-to resource on the latest developments across the globe and in your state.
 Follow their guidelines closely.